fritzchr/ReactWebDev/README.md

-#Overview
-This repository covers all assignments from the bachelor's degree software engineering from the FHV.
+This repository covers all mandatory exercises in "Building a Web Application with React" - 6th Semester at the University of Applied Sciences Vorarlberg